-Student learning outcomes for the Learning Framework course can be accessed by all College constituents from the Panola College Syllabi web page.
+Links to activities used to measure the student learning outcomes and goals for each outcome and the QEP itself are explained in the Assessment Plan at the end of this document.
+Student learning outcomes for the Learning Framework course can be accessed by all College constituents in syllabi listed on the Panola College Syllabi web page.
 Students enrolled in the Learning Framework course can also access the student learning outcomes through the EDUC 1100 or PSYC 1100 course syllabus provided in their Canvas LMS.